LoveDuckie/silverstripe-json-ld-structured-data/README.md

 ## License
 See [License](license.md)

-We have included a 3-clause BSD license you can use as a default.
-We advocate for the BSD license as it is one of the most permissive and open licenses.

-Feel free to alter the [license.md](license.md) to suit if you wan to use an alternative license.
-You can use [choosealicense.com](http://choosealicense.com) to help pick a suitable license for your project.

 ## Bugtracker
 Bugs are tracked in the issues section of this repository.
 Before submitting an issue please read over